AdesisNetlife/croak/README.md

 **Croak grunt object**

-The following properties will be available:
+The following properties will be available as Croak task in Grunt:

-- cwd `Absolute path to the user working directory when Croak is called`
+- cwd `Absolute path to the current user working directory when Croak is called`
-- root `Alias to cwd`
+- root `Absolute base path to the existent .croakrc or Croakfile.
+If not exists, cwd will be used`
 - version `Current Croak version`
 - base `Grunt base path configured` [optional]
 - npm `Grunt npm load packages` [optional]